hirrolot/mazeppa/README.md

 };
 ```

 That is it!
-When `and` is to be transformed, Mazeppa will extract the call out of its surrounding context and supercompile it in isolation.
+When `and` is to be transformed, Mazeppa will immediately extract the call out of its surrounding context and supercompile it in isolation.
 By adding two annotations at appropriate places, we have solved both the problem of code blowup and exponential running time of supercompilation.
 In general, whenever Mazeppa sees `ctx[f(t1, ..., tN)]`, where `f` is marked `@extract` and `ctx[.]` is a non-empty surrounding context with `.` in a _redex position_, it will plug a fresh variable `v` into `ctx` and proceed transforming the following nodes separately: `f(t1, ..., tN)` and `ctx[v]`.

 Finally, note that `@extract` is only a low-level mechanism; a compiler front-end must carry out additional machinery to tell Mazeppa which functions to extract.
 This can be done in two ways:
  - By static analysis of your object language.
 For instance, parameter linearity analysis would mark both `formula` and `and` as extractable, leaving all other functions untouched.